narmeshnigam/karyalaywebsite/PAGINATION_USAGE.md

 # Pagination Usage Guide

-This document provides examples of how to use the pagination system in the Karyalay Portal System.
+This document provides examples of how to use the pagination system in the SellerPortal System.

 ## Overview